-- Collect and analyse criminal information and intelligence relating to cyber related offending (CRO) activity and disseminate that information in accordance with the ACC Act and to inform the Board in relation to that information and intelligence
+- collect and analyse criminal information and intelligence relating to cyber related offending activity, to disseminate that information and intelligence in accordance with the ACC Act and to inform the Board in relation to that information and intelligence

-- identify entities involved in CRO activity and the nature of their involvement and refer this information to ACIC partners.
+- identify entities involved in cyber related offending activity and the nature of their involvement and, as appropriate, to refer that information to partner bodies

-- Reduce the incidence and effect of CRO activity by disrupting and/or preventing the activity.
+- reduce the incidence and effect of cyber related offending activity through:

-- Assist markets, sectors, infrastructure and capabilities exploited by cyber related offending activity more resilient to such activity
+- making the markets, sectors, infrastructure and capabilities exploited by cyber related offending activity more resilient to such activity

-- investigate cyber related offending activity and to collect evidence about that activity and facilitate the apprehension and, if appropriate, the prosecution of entities involved.
+- investigate cyber related offending activity and to collect evidence about that activity and facilitate the apprehension and, if appropriate, the prosecution of entities involved in it.

-CRO activity is resilient to traditional law enforcement investigations and requires a collaborative approach with ACIC partners.
-This approach includes the following actions:
+Cyber related offending activity is resilient to traditional law enforcement investigations and requires a collaborative approach with our partners.
+This approach includes:

-- Develop more comprehensive intelligence about the nature and extent of serious and organised crime.
+- developing comprehensive intelligence about the nature and extent of serious and organised crime activity

-- Prevent, disrupt, disable and dismantle serious and organised crime enterprises, through enforcement, regulation, policy and other actions.
+- preventing, disrupting, disabling and dismantling serious and organised crime enterprises, through enforcement, regulation, policy and other actions

-- Enhance collaboration with international and private sector bodies.
+- enhancing collaboration with international and private sector bodies

-- Use the coercive powers of the ACIC to facilitate collection of information and intelligence about serious and organised crime, not available through other information collection methods.
+- using our agency’s coercive powers to facilitate collection of information and intelligence about serious and organised crime, not available through other information collection methods.